Oak-Digital/react-curtain/README.md

 To make `react-curtain` use a "fake" context, you should use the `contexts` prop ([example](./src/stories/CurtainContext/index.tsx)) and provide the contexts.

+The following example shows how the context can be updated at the same time as the curtain should be visible, but it will still show the old state of the context, since the context was provided in the `contexts` prop.

 ```tsx
 import { Curtain } from '@oak-digital/react-curtain'
 import '@oak-digital/react-curtain/dist/style.css'